6 Things to do in Donegal

 Take in A Traditional Irish Session

-A great thing to do in Donegal when it rains, the ‘trad session’ is a long standing and integral part of Irish culture.
-If you want a real experience of gaelic culture it really doesn’t get as authentic as the trad session.
+One of the best things to do in Donegal when it rains, the ‘trad session’ is a long standing and integral part of Irish culture.
+If you want a real experience of Gaelic culture it really doesn’t get as authentic as the trad session.

 Sessions are usually free to attend and held weekly in pubs.
 The session is a place where any musician is welcome to bring an instrument and join in, provided they know the tune.
 The point of the session is not to entertain the people who have come to listen but for the musicians to play the music that is in their hearts and souls.
 Gaelic authenticity in it’s purest form.